How Do I Backwash a Sand Filter in My Fiberglass Pool?

 • Programmable

-The Aquabot X4 Robotic Pool Cleaner was awarded “Best Value Cleaner of 2022” and is ideal for all pool shapes (above ground and inground) up to 60 feet.
-It features 4WD non-marring high-grip wheels for superior traction on all surfaces, including tile.
-And the ultrafine mesh filter baskets capture dirt, debris, and fine particulate down to 2 microns in size.
-The Anti-Tangle Swivel prevents the rover from getting hung up.
-And you can use programmed settings for 1, 1.5, or 2-hour cleaning cycles, and timer settings to run it automatically every 48, 72, or 96 hours.
+The Aquabot X4 is ideal for all pool shapes and sizes with its 4WD non-marring, high-grip wheels for superior traction.
+The X4’s ultra-fine mesh filter baskets capture dirt, debris, and fine particulate down to 2 microns in size.
+The Anti-Tangle Swivel prevents the rover from getting hung up, and the straightforward interface makes it easy to operate and program.
+You can choose cleaning cycles between one and two hours long while programming for it to run automatically every 48, 72, or 96 hours.

 Highlights: